 8K formats support for both input and output

 Cinegy Capture v14 is the next major release of the Cinegy Capture family, featuring a bundle of new useful features as well as important fixes and enhancements.

 Don’t just take our word for it - Cinegy Capture v14 was honored with a Best of Show award at IBC2019.

 What’s New in Cinegy Capture v14 Version 14 builds on the 10 year history of Cinegy Capture, adding some new features that we would like to draw your attention toward.

-This post is a slightly amended version of the presentation that we gave at TechCon 2017.
-The intention of this post is to provide some general information about virtualization and the technologies involved, follow this with comparisons of the main software options and then finish up with cloud providers.
+This post is a slightly amended version of the presentation that we gave at the Studiotech Poland IT day in Warsaw on 30th May.
+The intention of this post is to provide some general information about virtualization, learn about our experiences with the cloud technologies involved.

 In a dynamically growing business environment, many broadcasting companies face a number of challenges.
 Virtualization helps to optimize business processes for a lot of companies, whose management prefer to exercise more control over the situation and business development.
 Even small businesses can use virtualization to lower transaction costs and increase application availability.